Student/Teacher Ratio: 20 to 1 with an Educational Assistant

 Physical Education: Physical Education is a class designed to develop coordination and large motor skills.
 Various exercises, games, and group activities provide learning and practice.

 Art: Creativity is nurtured through the use of lines, shapes, space, texture, light, color, seasonal or holiday projects, and medium variations.
+Projects are coordinated with other areas of curriculum.

-Library: The students use the school library as a resource in projects, fieldwork, and personal advancement.
+Literacy Center: The students use the school library as a resource in projects, fieldwork, and personal advancement.
 Reading for personal enjoyment is highly encouraged each week.

 Special Activities/Projects: Learning units integrate special activities via field trips and projects.